astronomer/docs/astro/manage-connections-variables.md

 astro dev run variables export /usr/local/airflow/include/vars.json ``

-You can't automatically import Airflow connections and variables from Astro to a local environment if they're set as environment variables.
+You can't automatically export Airflow connections and variables from Astro and import them to a local environment if they're set as environment variables.
 However, you can pull down all non-secret environment variables from a Deployment using `astro deployment variable list` and then copy them into your `.env` file.

 #### Airflow API